andrewleverette/rust_warp_api/README.md

 Since I'm designing an API, this data structure needs be able to covert to and from JSON.
 I also want to be able to copy the structure into and out of the data store without having to worry about the borrow checker.

-To accomplish this I'll add a derive statement to use a couple of the macros from the Serde library and a couple from Rust.
+To accomplish this, I'll add a derive statement to use a couple of the macros from the Serde library and a couple from Rust.

 ```rust
 use serde::{Deserialize, Serialize};